-Michigan hospital suggests fundraising for heart transplant
+Hospital denies heart transplant over money, urges patient to fund-raise for post-op drugs

-GRAND RAPIDS, Mich.
-(AP) — A Grand Rapids-based hospital system has denied a heart transplant to a 60-year-old woman because of funding concerns, recommending instead that she fundraise $10,000 for the procedure on her own.
+GRAND RAPIDS, Mich. — A Grand Rapids-based hospital system has denied a heart transplant to a 60-year-old woman because of funding concerns, recommending instead that she fund-raise $10,000 for the procedure on her own.

 Spectrum Health’s Heart & Lung Specialized Care Clinics informed Hedda Martin in a Nov.
 20 letter that she isn’t eligible for the transplant because she doesn’t have secure financing for drugs needed to keep her body from rejecting the new organ, The Detroit Free Press reported.